c0ntinuum/scriptcs-gulp-nancy/README.md

 # scriptcs-gulp-nancy-mono-demo

-A demo of combining ScriptCs, Gulp, NancyFX and Mono to create a lower-friction web development stack
+Combining ScriptCs, Gulp, NancyFX and Mono for a lower-friction web dev stack.